As with many of the other quality management tools, Kanban originated in Japan from the manufacturing industry.

 Kanban will help an organisation improve their workflows, reduce lead time, and therefore giving more value to customers.
 This helps with improving predictability and quality of the product or service output.

-Kanban does this through the use of post-it notes on a board, which can then be moved through the workflow as needed.
-This focus on pulling activities through the workflow when needed, rather than pushing them through, means there is only going to items where there is capacity for them.
+The focus is on pulling activities through the workflow when needed, rather than pushing them through.
+This means there is only going to items where there is capacity for them.

 This can be done by highlighting the importance of multi-tasking, while also encouraging finishing the work at hand, before taking on anything new.
 By doing this, there should be a reduction in delays, and time to market as well as helping the organisation continuously improve.

 Another core practice of the Kanban process is that the Work in Progress (WIP) is very limited.